|Table of Contents |

 I suffered with debilitating depression and anxiety and there were more days than I care to remember when I felt life was no longer worth living.

-My new line manager and cabin crew manager Hayley who was dealing with the disciplinary were fully aware of the situation with my mental health.
-I had spoke to them both personally about it.
+My new line manager and cabin crew manager Hayley who was dealing with the disciplinary were fully aware of my situation.
+I had spoke to them both personally several times.

 The following screenshot comes from a WhatsApp conversation between me and Hayley;